|Country:||United States of America (USA)|

 Purchase Tillicum Hops

-Tillicum hops are available to be purchased from multiple suppliers.
+Tillicum hops are available to be purchased at multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Tillicum Hops
+Origin and Geneology of the Tillicum Hop

 Tillicum is the daughter of Galena (USDA 21182) x and Chelan USDA 21055 – USDA 63015M.
 The seedling selection was from a cross made in 1986, and it was selected for production in 1988.
 Released in 1995.